kinetic-context

 To update to the latest version:

-# Restart the services
+3. Restart the services with the new images

-kctx restart
+kctx self-update

 Uninstallation